GoogleCloudDataproc/initialization-actions/rapids/README.md

 ### Prerequisites

-To use XGBoost4j with Spark 2
+To use Spark RAPIDS XGBoost4j with Spark 2

 *   Apache Spark 2.3+
 *   Hardware Requirements